-Carotid arteries located in the neck have a very important job: through them flows the blood that carries the oxygen and nutrients the brain needs to work properly—and to power the myriad functions of the body.
-Carotid artery disease develops when the arteries narrow or become blocked due to fatty plaque build up (also known as atherosclerosis).
+Carotid arteries located in the neck have a very important job: through them flows the blood that carries the oxygen and nutrients the brain needs to work properly.
+Carotid artery disease develops when the arteries narrow or become blocked due to fatty plaque buildup (also known as atherosclerosis).
 A somewhat silent disease—that may not produce obvious signs or symptoms—carotid artery blockage is a major cause of stroke.

 Carotid Artery Blockage Diagnosis and Treatment

 At the NorthShore Neurological Institute, our highly skilled vascular and endovascular specialists conduct thorough evaluations of patients to determine the best course of carotid artery blockage treatment.
-Our team of fellowship-trained neurologists, neurosurgeons and other health professionals use a number of sophisticated imaging technologies, including carotid ultrasound, CT angiography of the neck, magnetic resonance angiography and catheter cerebral angiography, to look deep within the arteries and assess the extent of carotid artery blockage or damage.
+Our team uses a number of sophisticated imaging technologies, including carotid ultrasound, CT angiography of the neck, magnetic resonance angiography and catheter cerebral angiography, to look deep within the arteries and assess the extent of carotid artery blockage or damage.

 Some patients may benefit from medications and lifestyle changes including diet; while others may be candidates for revascularization (opening up the narrowed artery) to improve blood flow and reduce the risk of stroke.

 Our specialists offer carotid artery blockage treatments ranging from:

 - Carotid endarterectomy—a surgical procedure to remove atherosclerotic plaque

 - Minimally-invasive techniques such as carotid angioplasty and stenting to reopen and repair carotid artery blockage.
 These techniques may include the use of cutting-edge balloons and retrievable stents.

 Please call 877.570.7020 for more information on carotid artery blockage and carotid endarterectomy or to schedule an appointment with one of our specialists.